Chapter 29: Toxic Masculinity, Donald Trump, and the American Spirit’s Disease-Part Two

 For Men

-Men face pressure to suppress emotions, breeding isolation, anxiety, and depression.
+Men face pressure to suppress emotions and eschew collaboration with those not from their core groups, breeding isolation, anxiety, and depression.
 Seeking help is often stigmatized, further compounding mental health struggles.

 For Women and Marginalized Communities